sha0coder/scemu/docs/ARGUMENTS.md

 More information about the console in [CONSOLE.md](CONSOLE.md)

+Also it's possible to spawn the console at specific address with `-C addr`

 ## Registers

 Its possible to display all the registers in every step with `-r` or `--regs` often used together with `-vv`.